Dawson-Robotics/Website-3.0/_i18n/en/authors/kyle.md

-Kyle does not know what to do.
+I do not know what to do.